Bangladesh Army: Subsequent growth

 Following the 1975 coup, additional personnel were absorbed into the regular army when the martial law government abolished the Jatiyo Rakkhi Bahini.
 Under Zia's rule, Bangladesh was divided into five military regions.
-When Ershad assumed power in 1982, army strength had stabilised at about 70,000 troops.
+When Ershad assumed power in 1982, Army strength had established at about 70,000 troops.
 Starting in 1985, the army had experienced another spurt in growth.
 As of mid-1988, it had about 90,000 troops (although some observers believed the number was closer to 80,000), triple the 1975 figure.

-Bangladesh Armed Forces participated in the Gulf war in 1991 Operation Desert Storm alongside other multinational forces under Allied Command.
-The Bangladesh Army brought in a contingent of Engineers and undertook the task of clearing mines and bombs in Kuwait.
+The Bangladesh Armed Forces participated in the Gulf War in 1991 in Operation Desert Storm, alongside other multinational forces under Allied Command.
+The Bangladesh Army brought in a contingent of Engineers and undertook the task of clearing landmines and bombs in Kuwait.
 This assistance took place under the operational code name "Operation Kuwait Punargathan (OKP)" in English "Operation Rebuilding Kuwait (ORK)".

-The Bangladesh Army structure is similar to the armies of the Commonwealth Nations.
+The Bangladesh Army's structure is similar to the armies of the Commonwealth Nations.
 However, major changes have taken place following the adoption of US Army tactical planning procedures, training management techniques and noncommissioned officer educational systems.

-Forces goal 2030
+Forces Goal 2030

-Bangladesh armed forces are going through a long term modernization plan named Forces Goal 2030.
-Bangladesh army is under a massive expansion and modernization drive as per the plan.
+Beginning in 2017 after the Rohingya genocide, the Bangladesh Armed Forces are embarking on a long-term modernization and reorganization.
 The force is being divided into three corps — Central, Eastern and Western.
-Three new infantry divisions have been raised, the 17th infantry division at Sylhet, 10th infantry division at Ramu in Cox's Bazar and 7th infantry division at Barishal-Patuakhali to make the number of total infantry divisions ten.
-The soldiers are being equipped with modern gear like Night Vision Goggles (NVG), Ballistic helmets, Eye protective gear, Bulletproof vest, person to person communicators, palmtop GPS device and BD-08 assault rifles with Collimator sight.
+To support and reinforce national security, new military bases are under construction.
+Three new infantry divisions have been raised, the 17th Infantry Division at Sylhet, 10th Infantry Division at Ramu in Cox's Bazar and 7th Infantry Division at Barishal-Patuakhali, raising the number of divisions to ten.
+Additional infantry protective systems such as combat armor, and ballistic goggles are being procured, alongside lethality improvements such as night vision systems and collimator sights for the BD-08 assault rifle.
+Other equipment such as personal radios and GPS devices are also expected.

-To increase special operation capabilities, 2nd Commando Battalion has been raised.
-The two battalions formed sole the para-commando brigade of the country.
-Bangladesh Army procured 44 MBT-2000 tanks from China in 2011.
-Bangladesh army engineers have completed the upgrade of Type 69 tanks to Type 69IIG standard.
-They are now upgrading 174 Type 59 tanks to Type 59G Durjoy standard.
-To increase the mobility of the infantry forces, 300 armoured vehicles such as BTR-80 APC, Otokar Cobra LAV and BOV M11 ARV have been procured.
+For speciality actions, the 2nd Commando Battalion has been raised, joining the 1st Commando Battalion under the Para-Commando Brigade.
+Armored forces received the Chinese MBT-2000 in 2011, while the existing Type 69 tank fleet has been improved to the Type 69IIG standard.
+Another 174 Type 59 tanks will be receiving the Type 59G Durjoy upgrade.
+Infantry mobility modernizations consist of some 300 BTR-80 APCs, an undisclosed number of Otokar Cobra LAVs, International MaxxPro MRAP vehicles, and the BOV M11 ARV.